 Pros and cons of wool rugs

-I’ll start with the pros of wool rugs, because I love them so much.
-Wool is a 100% natural fiber.
-It resists dirt, stains and even mold and mildew.
+I’ll start with the benefits of wool rugs because I love them so much.
+Wool is a 100% natural material.
+Wool fibres have a natural ability to resist dirt, stains and even mold and mildew.
 Yes, you read that right.
-Wool as a fabric has a waxy coating that makes it repel liquids and dirt.
+Wool as a fabric has a waxy coating that gives it a natural resilience to liquids and dirt.

 This might be oversharing, but my first wool rug has seen SO much pet vomit and poop but you would never know it.
 I’ll talk more later about how to clean your wool rug, but I can personally attest to them being stain resistant.
 It’s harder to see where you’ve cleaned on a patterned rug, but if you have a solid wool rug it’s better to treat and clean a wider area around the spill.

-Wool rugs also last forever.
-Sometimes they are passed down from generation to generation.
+With proper maintenance, wool rugs can last forever, withstanding decades of wear.
+Sometimes they are passed down from a family home from generation to generation.

-The biggest downside of buying a wool rug is that they are a big investment.
-In addition, if you are putting one in a nursery, or someplace where you plan to spend a lot of floor time they can feel itchy (just like a wool sweater) if you are laying on them.
+The biggest downside to wool rugs is that they are a big investment.
+In addition, they might not be the best choice for a nursery, or someplace where you or your young children plan to spend a lot of floor time.
+They can feel itchy (just like a wool sweater) on your bare feet or if you are laying on them.
 I’ve seen many people comment about the smell of a wool rug, but I’ve never had that issue with either old ones I’ve bought or new ones.